itsmebombie/ascii-video/README.md

 ### FASTER_COLOR_DISTANCE_FORMULA

 This setting determines whether the program uses a faster method of approximating each pixel's color value to the closest target value.
 If this is set to False, the Python program is going to use the Euclidean distance formula instead of the Manhattan distance formula.
-Using pre-computed square and square root arrays, setting it to False is going to make the script just a bit slower but the end result may look somewhat different.
+Using pre-computed square and square root arrays, setting it to False is going to make the script just a bit slower, but the end result may look somewhat different while lowering the character count by a fair amount.
 This will change the video just ever so slightly so only change the value to False when you really need to (or if you're just playing around).

 ### AUTO_PALETTE